 Graduates will develop critical thinking and research skills to:

-Students choose a thesis (33 total hours required) or non-thesis option (39 total hours required) and one of two tracks - Functional Foods or Nutritional Science.
-All students must take core courses.
+Students choose a thesis (33 total hours required) or non-thesis option (39 total hours required).
+All students must take the core courses listed below and pass a comprehensive exam.

-Thesis Option Students take 12 hours in addition to the core, including 6 hours of electives and 6 hours of thesis (NUTR 5399A and NUTR 5399B).
+Thesis Option Students take 12 hours in addition to the core, including 3 hours of electives, 6 hours of thesis (NUTR 5399A and NUTR 5399B), and 3 hours of FCS 5311-Statistics.
 Electives are chosen in consultation with the thesis advisor.

 Non-thesis Option Students take 18 hours of electives chosen in consultation with graduate advisor.
 Any Texas State Graduate Minor may be chosen to fulfill elective hours.